“The blackest month in all the year"

 1794 A snowstorm swept the southwest of Scotland, beginning on the 23rd.
 Because of the large number of sheep lost this snowstorm was known as "The Gonial Blast".

 1814 Extremely cold, at -2.9C CET (the third coldest month of any sort on record).
 The start of the last Thames Frost Fair.
 There were some very heavy snowfalls this winter.
 The main reason for the absence of frost fairs after this though is that the London Bridge, with 20 narrow arches, was replaced with a new one with 5 wider arches, allowing freer movement of water and less opportunity for ice to accumulate.
-Nevertheless, we were cloming out of the Little Ice age.
+Nevertheless, we were coming out of the Little Ice age and very cold months were going to become very rare.
+The coldest weather was 27 December 183 to 27 January; heavy snow began on 4 January and remeained on the ground until 12 February.
+Winter overall was very cold, but also very dry.

 1839 The "Night of the Big Wind": the most destructive storm ever to hit Ireland occurred on the night of January 6-7th.
 About 400 people were killed.
 The weather was cold in eary January, but on the 6th there was a huge rise in temperature, so that conditions were described as "sickly warm".
 Average wind speeds in the Westport region were 65 mph, although it is hypothesised that gusts may have reached 150 mph.